DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 Jinja vars available are :

 - **REMOTE_ATTRIBUTES** : The list of remote attribute names used in `attrsmapping`.
-May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute's list.
+May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute list.
 - **CACHED_VALUES** : The cache of previous polling.
 A list of dictionnaries, each dictionnary is an entry with attrname as key, and corresponding value as value.
 - **FETCHED_VALUES** : The fetched entries of current polling.
 A list of dictionnaries, each dictionnary is an entry with attrname as key, and corresponding value as value.

 ##### hermes-server.datamodel.data-type-name.sources.datasource-name.attrsmapping {#hermes-server.datamodel.data-type-name.sources.datasource-name.attrsmapping}

-Mandatory subsection to set up attribute's mapping. *HERMES* attributes as keys, *REMOTE* attributes (on datasource) as values.
+Mandatory subsection to set up attribute mapping. *HERMES* attributes as keys, *REMOTE* attributes (on datasource) as values.
 A list of several remote attributes can be defined as a convenience, their non-`NULL` values will be combined in a list.
 The `NULL` values and empty lists won't be loaded.